AI Video Extend Loses Style, Color, or Character

 - Reapply the full original prompt

-- Stitch to clip 1 with a 4-frame crossfade in editor
+- Stitch to clip 1 with a 4-frame crossfade in your editor

-Step 4: Match render tier for both clips
+Step 4: Match the render model and tier on both clips

 # Runway